What is a caveat?

 A caveat is “warning” that is registered on the title of land.
 Its purpose is to put a potential buyer on notice that someone is claiming an interest in that land.
 Most caveats prevent the owner from transferring the property or granting further interests such as a mortgage.

 The legislation regulating caveats in Western Australia is the Transfer of Land Act 1893 (WA).

 When can I lodge a caveat?

-Only a person who has a legal or equitable interest in the land can lodge a caveat.
+Only a person who has a proprietary interest (which can be legal or equitable) in the land can lodge a caveat.
 You can’t lodge a caveat on someone’s land simply because that person owes you money.

 In any caveat dispute, the person who lodged the caveat must have a “caveatable interest” in the property, allowing them to lodge the caveat.
 If a person lodges a caveat without a caveatable interest, the consequences can be costly.

 For example, if you lodge a caveat and it prevents the sale or transfer of a property, then the property owner may suffer financial loss as a result.
 If it is later found that your caveat was not properly justified by a legal or equitable interest, then you may be ordered to pay compensation to the registered proprietor.